sareenv/Pigmented-Skin-Lessions-Classifier/readme.md

 </ul>

 All the above packages can be installed directly using Anaconda Installer which will also install Jupyter notebooks present in the ```Research``` folder.
-Anaconda downloader can be downloaded from the link <a link="https://www.anaconda.com/distribution/"> Download </a>.
+Anaconda downloader can be downloaded from [Download Link](https://www.anaconda.com/distribution/)

 ## Required Dataset and Configuration
 The models can be trained on CPU however, the training speed will be extermly slow, I would recommend to install CUDA libarary which can be used to train the model on GPU for faster processing.
-The required installation instructions can be found from <a link="https://www.tensorflow.org/install/gpu"> Installation Guide </a>
+The required installation instructions can be found from [Installation Guide](https://www.tensorflow.org/install/gpu)

 ## Author.
 The author of this research project is Vinayak Sareen for any further query kindly, contact at sareev@uni.coventry.ac.uk